amith-kadavigere/SingleStore/README.md

 # SingleStore Cluster-in-a-box installation in Ubuntu WSL on Windows 10/11

+The purpose of this documentation is to simplify local SingleStore Cluster in a box setup in Windows using WSL2, Ubuntu for WSL2 and Docker Desktop for WSL backend and KinD (Kubernetes in Docker).
+Read on to know more.

 ## What is the Windows Subsystem for Linux?

 The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.